 Dig a hole and prepare the soil

-Insert stakes - if required
+Insert stakes - recommended for all trees

 Prepare the plant for planting

 Cover plant with fresh soil; tamp down firmly

 Tie plant to stake(s)

 If you are planting a hedge it is a good idea to use a string line to make a nice straight line to follow when you cut your edge for the planting area.
 Clear the area of weeds and grass.
 Dig your holes at even centres.
 A good rule of thumb is plant at half of the anticipated finished height so if your hedge will reach 2 meters then plant at meter centres.
 Dig all holes and plant as above.